-Attention Texas residents: Want your home to stand out when it’s time to sell?
+Attention Austin, Texas, residents: Want your home to stand out when it’s time to sell?
 Ensure it’s a sustainably built model.

 The findings come from a new study sponsored by the University of Texas-Austin and the U.S. Green Building Council.

-A house built to meet green construction standards such as those in USGBC’s Leadership in Energy and Environmental Design building program fetch about $25,000 more than conventional homes when sold, the study says.
+A house built to meet green construction standards such as those in USGBC’s Leadership in Energy and Environmental Design building program fetch about $25,000 more than conventional homes in the Austin and Round Rock, Texas, area when sold, the study says.

-The study, conducted at the Real Estate Finance & Investment Center at the University of Texas-Austin’s McCombs School of Business examined sales figures for more than 3,800 green-certified built between 2008 and 2016 in the Lone Star State.
+The study, conducted at the Real Estate Finance & Investment Center at the University of Texas-Austin’s McCombs School of Business examined sales figures for more than 3,800 green-certified homes built between 2008 and 2016 in the region.
 Those were compared to 230,000 homes without green HVAC or other sustainable features to determine values.

 Taryn Holowka, the USGBC’s senior vice president, said the results were not a surprise.